Evertras/sample-go-app/README.md

 to play with some of its streaming features a little more, no real reason otherwise.
 It also gives us an external dependency that our tooling will have to deal with.

+Uses [Zap](https://github.com/uber-go/zap) for logging because it's fast and I wanted to get some more hands on time with it to see if the API is as painful as I thought it would be.